>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 ‘And how did you remember that was Shelley’s French name, Gérard?’

-My smile disintegrated as a celebratory jeer erupted around the classroom, a jeer that would be familiar to anyone that ever dropped a plate in a canteen.
+My smile disintegrated as a jeer erupted around the classroom, a jeer that would be familiar to anyone that ever dropped a plate in a canteen.
 I didn’t know where to put my face.

 I like Miss Lake, but next time she needs help she can piss off.